 Conditions include diabetes, atrial fibrillation, hypertension (high blood pressure) and hyperlipidemia.
 An estimate of 20 million Americans has some type of thyroid disease, according to the American Thyroid Association.

-Benefits of screening for thyroid disease has been a controversial topic over the years.
+The benefits of screening for thyroid disease has been a controversial topic over the years.
 The U.S. Preventive Services Task Force was unable to determine whether screening of thyroid disease in adults was beneficial or not.

 Screening for Thyroid Disease